cfkubo/rmq-workshop/docker/readme.md

 ## RabbitMQ
-This workshop is desgined to get handon experience with RabbitMQ.
+This workshop is desgined to get hands on experience with RabbitMQ.

 ### LAB 1: Deploy RabbitMQ on Docker
 ```